-EMSP 2330 - THERAPEUTIC MODALITIES OF TRAUMA CARE (3-2-4) Co-requisites: EMSP 2320, EMSP 2530, EMSP 2540
+EMSP 2330 - THERAPEUTIC MODALITIES OF TRAUMA CARE (3-2-4)

 This course will enable the student to integrate a comprehensive knowledge of causes and pathophysiology into the management of traumatic: cardiac arrest and peri-arrest states; shock, respiratory failure or arrest with an emphasis on early intervention to prevent arrest.
 This course will also include integrating assessment findings with principles of epidemiology and pathophysiology to formulate a field impression to implement a comprehensive treatment/ disposition plan for an acutely injured patient.
 During this course, the student will complete a nationally recognized pre-hospital trauma course (i.e. PHTLS, ITLS, ATT< etc.).
 Topics include: Shock and Trauma Resuscitation; Trauma Overview; Bleeding; Chest Trauma; Abdominal and Genitourinary Trauma; Orthopedic Trauma; Soft Tissue Trauma; Head, Facial, Neck, and Spine Trauma; Nervous System Trauma; Special Considerations in Trauma; Environmental Emergencies; Multi-System Trauma; and Assessment of Trauma Emergencies.